wercker-labs/wercker-blog/source/posts/2013-10-02-Chrome-css-animation.md

 ![Overheating MacBook pro](/images/posts/chromecssanimations/heatmap.jpg)

-Having wercker open in your browser could result in 100% of CPU usage using Chrome.
-We have not investigated which version of chrome first had this problem.
-However, we see the bug with both versions 29.0.1547.76 and 30.0.1599.66 (released today).
+Having wercker open in your browser could result in 100% CPU utilization on Chrome.
+Small disclaimer: we have not investigated which version of chrome first had this problem.
+However, we see the bug with both versions 29.0.1547.76 and 30.0.1599.66 (released today, 2nd of October).

 Back to the our bug: at first we couldn't reproduce it for several reasons: